 The medicinal product is for subcutaneous use only.
-In case facilitated subcutaneous infusion of HyQvia is used for home treatment, therapy should be initiated by a physician experienced in the guidance of patients for home treatment.
+In case facilitated subcutaneous infusion of HYQVIA is used for home treatment, therapy should be initiated by a physician experienced in the guidance of patients for home treatment.
 The patient will be instructed in infusion techniques, the use of an infusion pump or syringe driver, if needed, and measures to be taken in case of adverse reactions.
-A subject diary will be provided by the MAH.
+A subject diary to record administration details and reactions, if any, after each infusion will be provided by the MAH/MAH's representative(s) (refer to Section 9.4.2).

-The two components of the medicinal product must be administered sequentially through the same needle beginning with the recombinant human hyaluronidase followed by IG 10%, as described below.
+The two components of the medicinal product must be administered sequentially through the same needle beginning with the recombinant human hyaluronidase followed by IGI 10%, as described below.

-The HyQvia components may be infused using a variable rate, electromechanical pump with a subcutaneous needle set that is at least 24 gauge and an administration set that is compatible with the pump.
+The HYQVIA components may be infused using a variable rate, electromechanical pump with a subcutaneous needle set that is at least 24 gauge and an administration set that is compatible with the pump.

-It is recommended that the recombinant human hyaluronidase component be administered at a constant rate and that the rate of administration of the IG 10% should not be increased above the recommended rates, particularly when the patient has just started with HyQvia therapy.
+It is recommended that the recombinant human hyaluronidase component be administered at a constant rate and that the rate of administration of the IGI 10% should not be increased above the recommended rates, particularly when the patient has just started with HYQVIA therapy.